 Toddler sleep regression explained

-Toddler sleep regression is what you see happening to your toddler while he experiences certain changes in his sleep pattern (and, eventually, reaches new developmental milestones).
+Sleep regression in toddlers is what you happens when your LO experiences certain changes in his sleep pattern (and, eventually, reaches new developmental milestones).
 It is usually accompanied by signs like frequent night waking, nap strikes, power struggles, constant bedtime (and naptime) battles, early wakeups, etc. You should, however, differentiate between the 18th month sleep regression and the (coming shortly after it) two year old sleep regression (and even the three year old sleep regression but it’s very similar).
 Read on for some great toddler sleep regression tips!

 18-month sleep regression